-Every year, Young Chase organizes a hike up one of Colorado’s 14ers (the name for the 54 peaks in the state over 14,000 feet high).
+Every year, a friend of mine at work organizes a hike up one of Colorado’s 14ers (the name for the 54 peaks in the state over 14,000 feet high).
 This year the plan was to climb Quandary Peak, but a forest fire near Breckenridge made things a little iffy.
-Instead, Young decided we would climb Mount Evans.
+Instead, she decided we would climb Mount Evans.
 I thought this was a bit funny since there’s a perfectly serviceable road, the Mount Evans Scenic Byway, that goes to within 120 feet of the summit.
 It is, in fact, the highest paved road in North America.

 I knew all along I was going to go, but I was a bit worried because I’ve been dealing with a lot of dizziness on the other, lower-elevation climbs I’ve done.
 I didn’t want to make a fool of myself or become high-maintenance.

 We left Monument at 4:30 am.
-I rode in the car with Young and her daughter Hannah, Maddie, and Crystal.
+I rode with four ladies.
 We had a some great views of the sunrise as we headed north through Denver.

 We drove up the Mount Evans Scenic Byway to Summit Lake, at 12,850 feet.
 That means that our elevation gain to the top would be 1,650 feet.
 According to some, to make an official climb, you have to gain at least 3,000 feet of elevation, but most just say you have to begin at an established trailhead, which we were doing.